 - With multiple main characters

-- When the death of your most important figure does not mean the end of the narrative
+- When the death of your most important character doesn't mean the end of the story

 - To show parallel plotlines in different places

 - Problems: Can create distance from the events.
-The reader often observes the figures rather than feeling with them.
-The emotional connection arises mainly through external perception of the characters.
+The reader tends to observe the characters rather than feel with them.
+Emotional connection arises mainly through the external perception of the characters.

 - Strength: Forces immediate identification by addressing the reader directly.
-The reader becomes the actor instead of the observer.
-The addressed figure can have a strongly pre-shaped role or be a blank slate that invites the reader to project themselves into the situation.
+The reader turns from observer into actor.
+The addressed character can have a strongly predefined role, or be a blank slate that invites the reader to place themselves in the situation.

 - Optimal use: